 SNC encourages the reporting of harassment and discrimination.
-An employee who believes that he/she has been subjected to discriminatory or harassing behaviour is encouraged to follow the steps outlined below:
+An employee who believes that they have been subjected to discriminatory or harassing behaviour is encouraged to follow the steps outlined below:

-- Prior to filing a formal report of an incident, the employee should tell the other person(s) that the behaviour is unwelcome and that it should stop, either directly or with the assistance of a third party, such as the employee's immediate Supervisor.
-The employee should carefully record details of all incidents including the date and time of the incident, the nature of the incident, and names of people who may have been witnesses. - The employee may ask for support from his/her Supervisor to communicate his/her objections to the incident(s) to the other person(s) and/or to prepare and submit a formal complaint if they choose.
+- 1. Prior to filing a formal report of an incident, if the employee feels comfortable doing so, they should tell the offending individual the employee should tell the other person(s) that the behaviour is unwelcome and that it should stop, either directly or with the assistance of a third party, such as the employee's immediate Supervisor.
+If the employee is uncomfortable approaching the individual directly then they can report the incident directly to their supervisor or the Chief Administrative Officer.
+The employee should carefully record details of all incidents including the date and time of the incident, the nature of the incident, and names of people who may have been witnesses. - The employee may ask for support from their Supervisor to communicate their objections to the incident(s) to the other person(s) and/or to prepare and submit a formal complaint if they choose.
 If appropriate, the employee should attempt to maintain a respectful relationship and in any event, avoid rumours, retaliation or escalation of ill-will. - 3.
-If the behaviour does not stop after the employee has spoken to the person(s), the employee may choose to file a formal complaint outlining the particulars of the allegations to the General Manager/Secretary-Treasurer or the Senior Supervisor of their department.
+If the behaviour does not stop after the employee has spoken to the person(s), the employee may choose to file a formal complaint outlining the particulars of the allegations to the Chief Administrative Officer or the Senior Supervisor of their department.
 The complaint should be in writing, using the Workplace Violence and Harassment Incident Report, signed by the individual making the complaint and providing as much detail as possible, including who, what, where, when and the names of any witnesses. - 4.
-If the General Manager/Secretary-Treasurer is the alleged harasser then the employee may file a formal complaint to the Chair of the Board of Directors of the SNC. - 5.
-Formal complaints shall be filed within a reasonable period of time following the incident(s) complained of.
-Please note that anonymous complaints may not be investigated.
+If the Chief Administrative Officer is the alleged harasser, then the employee may file a formal complaint to the Chair of the Board of Directors of the SNC. - Formal complaints shall be filed within a reasonable period of time following the incident(s) complained of.
+Please note that anonymous complaints may not be possible to investigated if such complaints lack specificity.